caindy/caindy.github.io/_drafts/hyperobjects-arch-style.md

 There are three main themes to the concerns Hyperobjects aims to address: fostering serendipity, enterprise architecture in the cloud, and correctness.

-Foster Serendipity
+Foster Serendipity[^1]
 ------------------

-This verbiage is borrowed from a Steve Vinoski talk about REST.
-Eric Evan's calls it supple architecture.
-The idea is that our software architectures should foster an environment where new requirements are easy to satisfy in a simple way.
-At the enterprise level, such properties included discoverability and uniformity, while the application or service level requires composability and specificity.
+Eric Evans calls it supple design; the idea is that our architecture should foster an environment where new requirements are easy to satisfy in a simple way.

 Consider services like IFTTT or Zapier that enable non-trivial workflows to be built from simple webhook technologies.
 Our enterprise architectures should be